okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 |------------------------|------------------------------------------------------------------------|
 | com.okta.action.update | Indicates that an update action should occur for the supplied `value`. |

-In this case, you are updating the authentication action that the user is taking.
+In this case, you are updating the authentication action that is taken for the user.
 You can specify how to proceed with the `value` object.

 #### value